Luishia Mine

-Luishia mine was an open pit copper and cobalt mine in Katanga Province, Democratic Republic of the Congo.
+Luishia mine (French: Mine de Luishia) was an open pit copper and cobalt mine in Katanga Province, Democratic Republic of the Congo.

 A concession to the south of the mine has recently been opened to exploitation.

 Original open pit mine

 The reduced facies-type deposit of copper and cobalt was mined from 1913 to 1949 by the Union Miniere du Haut Katanga.

 In October 1928 the mine employed 1,466 men.
 That month there were two deaths, and 16.37% of the men fell ill.

 The mine was hit by arson and sabotage in 1938 by miners dissatisfied with their pay and working conditions.

 In December 1941 the miners, and those in other mines in the area, began a general strike.

 While the open pit mine was in operation a total of 4.1 million tonnes of ore were extracted with an average grade of 8.3% copper.

 Later exploitation plans

 In 2006, Compagnie Minière de Luisha (COMILU) was founded to run the mine, set up as a joint venture between China Overseas Engineering Group (COVEC) (72%) and the Congolese state-owned Gecamines (28%).
 The ownership structure was later reorganized to China Overseas Engineering Group (COVEC) (35.28%), China Railway Group Limited (CREC) (36.72%), and Gecamines (28%).

 A 2007 assessment of the main Luishia mining permit noted that it included about 1729 km2 over most of the mine and resource development area, including the existing and planned mining pit.

 There was a defined total resource of 26.1 million tonnes of ore with average grades of 2.95% copper and 0.68% cobalt.

 The review considered it would be practical to produce 3,000 tonnes of ore per day ore using large-scale open cut mining.

 As of 2008 the main Luishi orebody was controlled by a consortium owned by Chinese and local investors.